 February newborns to get handmade red caps while their parents take home infant CPR kits.

-(SAN ANTONIO, TX – May 4, 2016) With the rate of premature births in Bexar County alarmingly high, University Hospital and UT Medicine San Antonio are joining a March of Dimes project underway in five large states that looks to give those babies a better start in life.
+With the rate of premature births in Bexar County alarmingly high, University Hospital and UT Health San Antonio are joining a March of Dimes project underway in five large states that looks to give those babies a better start in life.

 The project hopes to improve the way that women at high risk for premature births are given antenatal corticosteroid treatment, or ACT — a proven way to improve lung development and overall outcomes in babies born before 39 weeks of pregnancy.